ContextMapper/context-mapper-examples/src/main/cml/insurance-example/README.md

  * [Insurance-Example-Stage-2](./Insurance-Example-Stage-2.cml): This stage refines the relationships on the context map and adds the corresponding DDD relationship patterns.
  * [Insurance-Example-Stage-3](./Insurance-Example-Stage-3.cml): In stage three we added first details to the bounded contexts and specified the aggregates.
  * [Insurance-Example-Stage-4](./Insurance-Example-Stage-4.cml): A simple version including all domain objects but no attributes.
 This stage should still be understandable for users without technical knowledge.
  * [Insurance-Example-Stage-5](./Insurance-Example-Stage-5.cml): Finally, a detailed context map on the architect and engineering level.
 All domain objects are specified in detail (including attributes).
-This example further contains the repositories and services of the DDD sample app.
+This example further contains methods in aggregate root entities.
  * [Insurance-Example_Alternative-Relationship-Syntax](./Insurance-Example_Alternative-Relationship-Syntax.cml): The simple context map example in stage two, but illustrating the alternative relationship syntax.
  * [Insurance-Example_User_Representations](./Insurance-Example_User_Representations.scl): Service Cutter user representations file (for Service Cutter integration) to generate new service cuts